trevormh/OpenPaymentSearch/README.md

 ## **Import Option 3 - Importing with API calls**

-This method is only recommended to fetch additional data once an initial import has been completed due to the speed of it and rate limiting of the API.
+This method is only recommended to fetch additional data once an initial import has been completed due to the speed of it and rate limiting of the API, however it can be used to import the entire dataset.

 To use this option enter the following command:
 `php artisan Import:FromApi`